sl4ppy/tempest-main/docs/PLAYFIELD.md

     -   `IF Player_Y_Position >= LINEY[Player_Line]`
     -   If this condition is true, a collision is registered, and the player is destroyed.
 This makes the Spikes a lethal, invisible wall during the drop.

-The Spike system is a highly efficient and clever piece of procedural design, creating a dynamic environmental hazard by modifying a single data value in an array that defines the playfield's core collision geometry.
+The [Spike System](./SYSTEMS.md#8-spike-system) is a highly efficient and clever piece of procedural design, creating a dynamic environmental hazard by modifying a single data value in an array that defines the playfield's core collision geometry.